markoelez/basicfs/README.md

 ## Usage

 By default, volume servers will run on port 9091.
 When using multiple volume servers, their respective ports should be specified.
-The master server will default to port 9090 and should be initialized with a "&" separated string containing all volume server urls.
+The master server will default to port 9090 and should be initialized with a comma separated string containing all volume server urls.

 ### Build and run docker image